What It’s Like to Know You’ll Be on Antidepressants for Life

 A few years ago, after being on the same medication regimen for depression for several years, I told my doctor I wanted to try to go off of one of my meds.
 I was taking three at that point and I felt bad about how many medications I was on.
-She asked if any of them were causing me issues, or if I felt they weren’t working; I said no, but I was exercising and eating well and felt great, so maybe I was cured!
+She asked if any of them were causing me issues, or if I felt they weren’t working; I said no, but that I was exercising and eating well and felt great, so maybe I was cured!
 Eventually we compromised, decreasing one of my meds slightly.

 Two months later, I was back in her office, crying.
 Everything had been great and now everything was bad and I didn’t know why.
 She asked how long I’d been feeling that way, and I guessed about a month or so.
 She pointed out that we’d decreased one of my medications shortly before I started feeling bad.

-At first, I burst out laughing.
-The problem had a solution; I was so relieved.
-But then I asked her: Am I going to be on medication forever?
+At first, I burst out laughing: the problem had a solution; I was so relieved.
+But then I asked her, am I going to be on medication forever?

 I remember her looking at me carefully.
 She asked if that idea upset me.
 I immediately said yes.
 Then she asked why.
 I didn’t have an answer right away.
 Maybe it was money?
 I hated that it was more expensive to keep me alive than it was for “normal” people.
 She nodded; that’s understandable.
 But were there any other reasons?